-After having bought several stocks already, I question whether I’m diversified enough.
+After having bought several stocks already, Dr. Stern questions whether he's diversified enough.

-My European stock portfolio appears to be quite diversified, with stocks from Switzerland, Germany, France and the UK, as you can see in the video.
-I also have several industries in my portfolio.
-To maintain my diversification, I will avoid the automotive sector since I already own two automotive stocks.
+His European stock portfolio appears to be quite diversified, with stocks from Switzerland, Germany, France, and the UK, as you can see in the video.
+He also has several industries in his portfolio.
+To maintain his diversification, he will avoid the automotive sector since he already owns two automotive stocks.

 With the exception of the auto industry, there are no other restrictions when choosing from the Obermatt Top 10 stocks for Germany of May 27.
-I am staying clear of K+S because they were recently sued.
-I am also passing on E.ON because of their nuclear exposure and because I already own RWE from my first investment season.
+Dr. Stern is staying clear of K+S because they were recently sued.
+He is also passing on E.ON because of their nuclear exposure and because he already owns RWE from his first investment season.

 "Diversify by buying different regions and different industries", is our guiding principle here.
 More on Obermatt.com.